Heydon/inclusive-design-checklist/README.md

 - [ ] Subset fonts to just the characters you need
 - [ ] Instead of obstructing users with CAPTCHAs, use [honeypots](https://en.wikipedia.org/wiki/Honeypot_(computing))
 - [ ] Begin long, multi-section documents with a table of contents
+- [ ] Do not hide important information inside a toggle-area